Steve Sandor draws first blood before Rambo arrives on the scene.

 Coffy was really an envelope pushing film.
 We'll just highlight one scene to make that point.
 Pam Grier's title character has sex with her boyfriend then heads toward the bathroom.
 On the way there, but off-camera, we hear her say, “Oops!
 Oh, you shouldn't have made me laugh.”
 What do you suppose happened?
 Here's a hint—it involves spillage, and not from a glass.
 It may well have been the first movie ever to hint at post-coital drainage.
 Later it does another off-camera bit with oral sex when Grier pours wine in her boyfriend's lap and proceeds to clean it up.
 Coffy may not have been well acted, but it had moments of earthy realism that were almost microscopic in focus.
 You also get plenty of action and a fierce, single-minded heroine you can root for.
 Coffy opened in France today in 1973.
 Check out a rare U.S. promo poster for it here.

 If you’re looking for mercy you’ve come to the wrong place.

 The Big Bird Cage finds writer-director Jack Hill at the top of his form as he sticks star Anitra Ford in a Philippine jungle prison where an evil warden uses the female inmates as slave labor to process sugar.
 Pam Grier and Sid Haig are revolutionaries who want to recruit women for their cause, so Grier infiltrates the prison and primes the women for a big break out.
 This is one of the most remembered of 70s B-romps, a sleazefest filled with iconic scenes such as Ford being suspended by her hair, and seven-foot model Karen McKevic slathering her body with grease and dashing naked through camp.
 The classic poster is above, a brilliant production photo appears below, and if you’re looking for actual reviews, well, there are about a thousand online.
-Wild, weird, and oh so incorrect, The Big Bird Cage premiered in the U.S. this month in 1972.
+Wild, weird, and oh so incorrect, The Big Bird Cage premiered in the U.S. today in 1972.

 They might catch her but they can never tame her.